Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Summary and future work

 where $\mu$ is the frictional coefficient, $N$ is the normal contact force, and $v$ is the relative velocity.

-Frictional dynamics can also be described in the framework of switching systems.
+Frictional dynamics can also be formulated within the framework of switching systems.
 The presence of frictions adds additional dependency of the discontinuities on the state, \ie the relative velocity.
-In addition, it is usually a source of nonlinearity since friction takes value in a cone determined by the magnitude of the normal contact force, which is a more complex function of the state.
+Furthermore, friction is often a source of nonlinearity, as it takes values within a cone determined by the magnitude of the normal contact force, which is itself a complex function of the state.

-\rev{ \paragraph*{Convergence guarantee and algorithm improvement} In this paper, we have proven that the vanilla MSA algorithm converges linearly for the optimal control problem with collisions under certain requirements.
-Additionally, we have demonstrated that the proposed relaxed MSA algorithm performs well in several typical examples.
-We analyze the stability of collision, which is crucial for discontinuous optimal control problems.
-However, we have not yet studied how much relaxation can help loosen convergence requirements.
-Furthermore, there exist more sophisticated techniques to improve the algorithm, such as doing a line search instead of fixing $\alpha$, or using adaptive update schemes as presented in \cite{msa2, msa3}.
-These methods may be helpful for more challenging problems that involve highly nonlinear dynamics and more complex discontinuous behaviors.
-A thorough study of applying various techniques to discontinuous optimal control problems and the corresponding convergence analysis is left for future research. } \begin{appendices}
+\paragraph*{Convergence and algorithm improvement} This paper employs the relaxation update scheme \eqref{eq:u_relax_update} to facilitate the convergence of the MSA.
+However, more advanced methods could further enhance the algorithm, including performing a line search instead of using a fixed $\alpha$, or utilizing adaptive update strategies as discussed in \cite{msa2, msa3}.
+These approaches might prove valuable for tackling more difficult problems characterized by significantly nonlinear dynamics and intricate discontinuous behaviors.
+A thorough investigation of various techniques for discontinuous optimal control problems, along with their convergence analysis, is left for future work.

+\paragraph*{Optimal feedback control} The proposed method can act as a data generator for supervised learning algorithms, enabling the training of neural networks to learn optimal feedback controllers, similar to approaches used in conventional optimal control problems \cite{nakamura2021adaptive,zhang2022initial,zhao2024offline}.
+For hybrid systems, however, an additional challenge arises from the significant differences between optimal controllers across the system's various modes.
+As a result, it may be necessary to train multiple controllers, each tailored to a specific system mode.